Deron Feldhaus: College years

 While a player at Kentucky from 1988 to 1992, Feldhaus led the Wildcats to the SEC Tournament Championship and an NCAA Tournament appearance, including a loss to Duke in the 1992 Elite Eight.
 Feldhaus shoved Christian Laettner to the floor after a play under the Kentucky basket with about 10 minutes remaining in the game.
 Laettner mistakenly thought he had been shoved by Aminu Timberlake and retaliated a few plays later by stomping on Timberlake after Timberlake had fallen to the floor under the Duke basket with 8:05 remaining in the game.
 During his four years at Kentucky, Feldhaus played in all 124 games either as a starter or reserve.
 Also, Feldhaus averaged 49% from the field over his career.

 During his freshmen year in 1988–1989, the Kentucky program had been under investigation.
 One player, Eric Manuel, was found by the NCAA to have received improper assistance on his college entrance exams.
 A second player, Chris Mills, received cash payments from a booster.
 The scandal led to the resignation of coach Eddie Sutton and athletic director Cliff Hagan, and led to major NCAA sanctions.
 Less than a week later, on June 1, Rick Pitino was hired as the new head coach and charged with restoring the program.
 Feldhaus and fellow freshmen, John Pelphrey, Sean Woods, and Richie Farmer, decided to remain with the program despite major NCAA sanctions.
 Feldhaus played the sixth man position for most of his career at Kentucky.
 He admits to having a tough time adjusting to the position that he was assigned to play.
 In an interview, Feldhaus admitted that "when I went in the game, everybody else was tired and I was fresh.
 I learned to enjoy the role..."
 During the 1991–1992 season, the Kentucky Wildcats would lose early in the season the Pittsburgh in the Preseason National Invitational Tournament.
 This sparked the Wildcats to win 13 of their next 14 games.
 Feldhaus, along with the Pelphrey, Farmer, and Woods, led Kentucky to an Elite Eight appearance in 1992 where they played the #1 ranked Duke Blue Devils.
 The game came down to the last 2 seconds of the game when Duke's Christian Laettner hit a last-second shot to win the game.

 Feldhaus and the other Unforgettables' jerseys hang in Rupp Arena.

-Pelphrey, Feldhaus, Farmer, and Woods – nicknamed "The Unforgettables" – restored the luster to a program so hampered by NCAA sanctions only two years before.
+Pelphrey, Feldhaus, Farmer, and Woods – nicknamed "The Unforgettables" – hampered by NCAA sanctions only two years before.
 The four players, Feldhaus, Pelphrey, Woods, and Farmer, went on to have their jerseys retired in Rupp Arena.
-In many Kentucky fans eyes, this team goes down as one of the greatest Kentucky teams of all time.
+It is widely claimed to be one of the greatest Kentucky teams of all time.